[navigation]

 Covid-19 also altered beauty consumers' habits and behavior as remote work and lockdowns changed their lifestyles drastically.
 Their attitude shifted from covering blemishes to treating their skin and buying quality self-care cosmetic products rather than makeup.

-Surprisingly, Covid-19 became a trendsetter and triggered the skyrocketing development and transformation of the beauty industry.
-It is expected to grow from $500 to $716 billion by 2025.
+Surprisingly, Covid-19 became a trendsetter and triggered the skyrocketing development and transformation of the beauty industry, producing new beauty marketing trends.
+It is expected to grow to $785 billion by 2027.

-Let's review the 17 top trends reshaping the industry and reinventing the traditional approach to customer experiences, marketing, sales, and even product manufacturing.
+Let's review the 17 top beauty industry trends reshaping the domain and reinventing the traditional approach to customer experiences, marketing, sales, and even product manufacturing.
 In the next article, we'll examine which startups have taken advantage of these changes.

 Diversity and Inclusivity